eyzmeng/site-wisc-sdc-fa25-team/site/meetings/2025-10-16/index.md

 (I think Allie will be posting hers in the Discord server soon?
 This will be mine anyways.
-I'm putting something down and hopefully by the end of this weekend we can all have something to look at.)
+I'm putting something down and hopefully by the end of this weekend we can all have something to look at.
+**Edit October 21**: I think everyone will just have to look at mine then, welp... it's a shame.)

 ## Survey and Logistics